 Pellets are currently one of the most used biomass fuels for space heating and sanitary water.

-It is obtained by compressing, through a mechanical process, the sawdust of the wood from which small cylinders are obtained with a diameter of 6-8 mm.
-Thanks to the production of this compound, it is possible to reuse wood waste in the past 100%, which in the past were only partially used or thrown away.
+It is obtained by compressing the sawdust of the wood through a mechanical process from which small cylinders with a diameter of 6-8 mm are obtained.
+Thanks to the production of this compound, it is possible to reuse 100% of wood waste that in the past was only partially used or thrown away.